 also, I'm gonna stop bothering with capitalizing for the first letter of each sentence since I mostly using this for programming and that's adding the code for it would make coding more annoying.

-@trevorflowers I'm using VOSK wrapped by github.com/ideasman42/nerd-dic
+@trevorflowers I'm using VOSK wrapped by https://github.com/ideasman42/nerd-dictation

 It isn't amazing but it's fast enough and offline first.
 The python scripting also makes it easy to hack on things.